 - Bike Lanes

 The bike lane map and claims by the city are misrepresentations.
-Almost all the bike lanes in the city (including brand new ones) do not meet national best practices standards.
-They therefore do not feel comfortable-for-all (which well-designed bikes lanes do) and require users (especially women and girls, who are harassed more often and passed more closely) to assume what is considered by most to be an unreasonable amount of risk.
+Almost all the bike lanes in the city (including brand new ones) do not meet national best practices standards for safe access for all.
+They therefore do not feel comfortable-for-all (which well-designed bikes lanes do) and require users (especially women and girls, who are harassed more often, passed more closely, and more likely to suffer organ damage and death if hit by drivers of increasingly-large motor vehicles) to assume what is considered by most to be an unreasonable amount of risk.
 (I have much more insight on this, but let’s leave it at that for this post.)
 Use with extreme caution and constant vigilance, or not at all.
 Ride your bike on these routes for comparative purposes so that you know what actual safe bike access feels like.
 Contact city hall to let both city leaders and staff know you are aware that you deserve better.
+You are worth more.
+You know it, and I know it.
+Do not let them gaslight you.
 Here is the media release that is needed immediately.

 Alternate routes besides the dangerous-by-design main roads are extremely hilly and do not connect.
 If you have an e-bike, these do suddenly become a real option, however, for parts of your route (although this will add time and distance to your transportation outing).
 They are also good for including if a challenging physical workout is one of your goals for active transportation.
 Please check a map before you end up a mile downhill into a dead-end cul de sac!
 Been there; done that.
 Ain’t a good feeling!

 In recognition of the known dangerous-by-design conditions, the city is the only one in the state of Georgia that has decriminalized riding a bike on the sidewalk at any age, with priority for those on foot and in wheelchair.
 (If you think “the police aren’t gonna bother you” in cities where it’s not legal, they do and have, and statistics show the incidence is higher if you are a person of color.)
 That opens up 65 miles of de facto “multiuse trail” which can be used as your entire route or combined with parts of roads on which you feel comfortable.
-See more about the sidewalk ordinance here; other nearby cities are considering it as well).
+See more about the sidewalk ordinance here; other nearby cities are considering it as well.
 (Note to State Farm: you don’t own the multiuse path, and it is legal for rollerskaters as well.)
 Sidewalks are extremely uncomfortable if you are on a road bike, however, due to cracks and other reasons, and unusable in general on days/times/routes when many people are using them to run/walk and also get to religious services (specifically on Tilly Mill Road).
 Additionally, you pay a 40% “time tax” when you use the sidewalks instead of the road due to slower speed, constant “beg buttons at intersections (even if the road lane has a green light), and blind spots and blockages.
+Note: I ride 5-15 miles a day and typically see zero other bike riders and maybe two people walking.

 4. Bike Racks

 The city does not require bike parking.
-I created a spreadsheet of bike racks in the city, and my lived experience with each — I’ll share it soon.
+I created a spreadsheet of bike racks in the city, and my lived experience with each — I’ll share it soon (update: I’m not spending another minute on this).
 Note: some shopping centers have fat-bottomed poles so you can’t lock a bike to them.
 If you do find and choose a pole or fence, try to avoid handicapped parking signs and make sure your bike is not blocking access for anyone.
 Tell owners and managers at places you frequent (or want to) that a bike rack would make a difference.
 See more about the economic impact of bikes here.
 I’ve asked all over Dunwoody.
 Not one business I’ve asked has added one.
 Our post office doesn’t even have one.

 You can take your bike on all MARTA buses and trains at all times.
 See here for tips.
-I’ll add my How-to-load-a-bike-on-a-bus TikTok soon.
-It’ll have you singing.
+See below for how to load your bike on and off the bike carrier on the bus:

 7. Bikeshare/Bike Repair